Katagawa94/katagawa94.github.io/docs/azure/terraform.md

 - **Version Control**: Store infrastructure code in source control
 - **Reusability**: Create reusable modules and templates

-## Basic Workflow:
-1. Create an infrastructure project code using the template project.
-2. CDKTF synthesizes code into Terraform JSON configuration when using `npx cdktf diff` or `npx cdktf apply`.

 ## Cloud Development Kit Terraform (CDKTF)

 CDKTF extends Terraform by allowing you to define infrastructure using familiar programming languages instead of HCL.